-The prime role of marketing consultants is to help businesses define and reach their marketing goals.
+A digital marketing consultant specializes in developing, implementing, and monitoring the organic and paid marketing activities for a business.
+Their primary role is to help businesses define and reach their marketing goals.
 They do this by providing a strategic marketing plan, overseeing the execution, and monitoring the progress along the way.

 Online marketing consultants should have a wide variety of knowledge and experience.
 In order to take on many roles and responsibilities depending on your business needs.

 The responsibilities of a digital marketing consultant can include any or all of the following:

 - Evaluate your current efforts and identify new opportunities for your company to expand.